 - You may wear ONLY cotton, street clothes, as long as they do not contain any metallic components to include but not limited to, zippers, snaps, buttons, under wire, metallic thread, etc. Your MRI tech will evaluate upon arrival and provide shorts and/or a gown, if needed.

 - You will also need to remove things like: jewelry, piercings, glasses, medication patches, dentures, loose change, wallets, bank or credit cards, wigs, etc. for which a secure locker space will be available.

 - If you are on medications, you may continue to take them as prescribed.
 If you have pain medication, you should also take these so your exam will be more comfortable, as you will have to be still during the exam.

 - When ready for your MRI, you will be asked to lie on the table either head or feet first depending on the type of exam.
 The table will then move the part of the body being scanned to the center of the magnet.
 You will hear loud knocking/buzzing noises as you are being scanned.
 Due to the loud noises, you will be given earplugs and/or ear muffs to wear.

-- If you are claustrophobic, please inform the digital imaging technician.
-There are medications that can be provided for you to make you more at ease.
-If you are in need of this medication, you will need to have someone available to drive you the day of your exam.
-Please keep in mind we will do everything we can to keep you as comfortable as possible.
+- If you are claustrophobic, please inform your ordering doctor.
+There are medications that can be prescribed for a more pleasant experience.
+Additionally, you will need to have someone available to drive you the day of your exam.
+Please keep in mind; we will do everything we can to keep you as comfortable as possible.